yunimoo/elichika/README.md

 ### Client version
 You can use both the Japanese and Global client for the same server (and the same database).

-However, it's recommended to not play one account (user ID) in both Japanese and Global client, because some contents are exclusive to only 1 server, and will cause the client to freeze.
+However, it's recommended to not play one account (user id) in both Japanese and Global client, because some contents are exclusive to only 1 server, and will cause the client to freeze.

 ### Multiplayer
 The current implementation doesn't explicitly support multiplayer: